agile-ts/documentation/docs/Interfaces.md

 MY_SELECTOR.exists(); // false
 ```
-Selectors are, for example, `placeholder` when AgileTs needs to hold a reference to them,
+Selectors are `placeholder` when AgileTs needs to hold a reference to them,
 even though they aren't instantiated yet.
-This may be the case if we use the `getSelectorWithReference()` method,
+This can be the case if we use the `getSelectorWithReference()` method,
-which returns a `placeholder` Selector, if the Selector doesn't exist, to hold a reference.
+which returns a `placeholder` Selector if the Selector we are looking for doesn't exist yet.
 ```ts
 const mySeleector = useAgile(MY_COLLECTION.getSelectorWithReference("selector1")); // Causes rerender if Selector got created const mySeleector2 = useAgile(MY_COLLECTION.getSelector("selector2")); // Doesn't Causes rerender if Selector got created